Tsardoz/ingenic-t31-sdk-camera/README.md

 My goal is to write c/c++ code to use these libraries to access the camera.
 It seems to me that I cannot get buildroot to access these provided compilers as their kernel headers are inconsistent with the actual kernel 3.10.14 and throws the above errors.
 So unless I have made a mistake in my openipc config file (entirely possible), I think my best approach might be to use the compiler with headers closest to 3.10.14, which is 4.7.2 (headers 3.5.4).
 I can tell openipc to make its own compiler and not use an external one, using uclibc.
 I presume I could not actually use this compiler built by buildroot/openipc to access the libraries given in the SDK (maybe I can?).

+Can I just tell buildroot/openipc to use kernel headers 4.2.0 or 3.5.4 and forget 3.10.14?
+Then make one of these kernels and not 3.10.14?

 gtxaspec used static libraries and chatgpt4 suggested I do the same thing for best compatibility.